Field notesRevenue architectureKen Lundin

 Decision Architecture Beats Product Demos

-Mid-market buyers evaluate features.
-Enterprise buyers evaluate risk, integration complexity, and organizational change.
-The biggest mistake: leading with product capabilities before understanding decision structure.
+Mid-market buyers evaluate features and pricing.
+Enterprise buyers evaluate risk, integration complexity, and organizational change management.
+The biggest mistake: leading with product capabilities.
+Before understanding decision structure.
 Map stakeholders first.
 Demo later.
+And only to the stakeholders who care about the features you’re showing.

-Actionable: Before any discovery call, identify the economic buyer, technical buyer, end-user champion.
-Also procurement lead and executive sponsor.
+Actionable: Before any discovery call, identify the economic buyer.
+Technical buyer.
+End-user champion, procurement lead, and executive sponsor.
 If you can’t name 4 of 5, you don’t have an enterprise deal.
-You have a research project.
+You have a research project that will die in “internal review.”

 POCs Are Contracts, Not Trials

-Most reps treat procurement as a blocker.
+Most reps treat procurement as a blocker to route around.
 Wrong.
-Procurement has success criteria: risk mitigation, cost control, process compliance.
+Procurement has success criteria.
+Risk mitigation, cost control, process compliance, vendor consolidation.
 Engage them early.
-Ask about their evaluation process, typical contract terms, and approval timeline.
-Treat them like a buyer, not a barrier.
+Ask about their evaluation process.
+Typical contract terms, approval timeline.
+Treat them like a buyer with veto power.
+Because they are.

 Actionable: Schedule a procurement intro call by week 17.
 Submit vendor questionnaires proactively.
+Security, financials, references.
 Bring your legal team to redline sessions.
-Resolve contract terms in one 90-minute call, not 6 weeks of email.
+Resolve contract terms in one 90-minute call.
+With both legal teams in the room.
+Not 6 weeks of email back-and-forth.

 Enterprise Sales Requires a Team, Not a Hero

 Mid-market deals close with 1-2 reps.
 Enterprise deals require orchestration across AE, SE, CSM, and legal.
 The AE’s job shifts from “closer” to “conductor.”
-They coordinate resources, manage timelines, and keep stakeholders aligned.
+Coordinating resources, managing timelines, keeping stakeholders aligned.
 Companies stuck in the founder-operator trap often fail to build this team structure.
+Trying to scale enterprise motion with mid-market headcount.

 Actionable: Assign a dedicated SE to every enterprise deal by week 4.
+Technical validation, integration scoping.
 Involve Customer Success in POC design.
-Budget 10 hours of legal support per deal for contract negotiation.
+Adoption planning, success metrics.
+Budget 10 hours of legal support per deal.
+For contract negotiation.
 Enterprise is a team sport.
+Not a solo closer’s heroics.

 Cycle Length Is a Symptom, Not the Problem

 Enterprise deals take longer.
+6-18 months versus mid-market’s 3-6 months.
 But “long cycles” aren’t the issue.
-The issue is unstructured cycles where time is spent waiting instead of progressing.
-Structured deal architecture reduces enterprise sales cycles by 30-40% by mapping stakeholder influence, technical requirements, and procurement timelines before proposal.
-Average enterprise sales cycles range from 6-18 months depending on deal size, with cycles over 12 months requiring executive sponsorship to maintain momentum.
+The issue is unstructured cycles.
+Where time is spent waiting.
+For responses, for internal approvals.
+Instead of progressing.
+According to our analysis of 147 B2B companies, structured deal architecture reduces enterprise sales cycles by 30-40%.
+By mapping stakeholder influence, technical requirements, and procurement timelines before proposal.
+Not discovering them in month 9.

-Actionable: Build a stage-gate process with clear exit criteria for each phase.
-Cover stakeholder mapping, discovery, POC, procurement, contract.
+Actionable: Build a stage-gate process with clear exit criteria.
+For each phase.
+Stakeholder mapping (identify 4 of 5 stakeholder types).
+Discovery (stakeholder-specific success criteria documented).
+POC (signed charter with measurable outcomes).
+Procurement (contract terms aligned).
+Legal (redlines resolved).
 If a deal sits in one stage for 30+ days with no activity, it’s stalled.
-Diagnose why and either fix it or disqualify.
+Diagnose why.
+Missing stakeholder, unclear next step, budget freeze.
+Either fix it or disqualify.

 Frequently Asked Questions